Hornbill201/SelfDrivingCar-P5-Vehicle_Detection/README.md

 ### 1. Provide a link to your final video output.

 ### Here is [the link to my final output video on Youtube.](https://youtu.be/IF8L4JLO4fE)
+This video can also be found in this GitHub Repository.
 In this final output, I combine the vehicle detection with the lane lines detection finished in Project 4.

 Here's an example result showing the bounding boxes on a frame of video: